Near Black Earth in Dane County, Wisconsin — The American Midwest (Great Lakes)

 In contrast to the planted acreage across the road, the diverse lowland plants here provide a variety of cover and food for deer, pheasants and many butterflies.
 Maintaining remaining wetland areas such as this one is a key to preserving our native wildlife.

 An interesting tall plant found here and farther up Highway JJ is the teasel.
 Its thistle-like heads have been used for centuries to comb wool fibers.
 Perhaps a fuller once lived near here -- a person whose profession was

 Erected 1976 by the Dane County Natural History Marker System.

 Location.
+43° 6.702′ N, 89° 45.449′ W. Marker is near Black Earth, Wisconsin, in Dane County.
+Marker is on County Road JJ 0.1 miles west of State Highway 78, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Black Earth WI 53515, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 This is a list of markers in the Dane County Natural History Marker System.

-Categories. • Environment • Natural Features • Natural Resources • Settlements & Settlers •
+Topics.
+This marker is included in these topic lists: Environment • Natural Features • Natural Resources • Settlements & Settlers